England national football team: Graham Taylor, Terry Venables, Glenn Hoddle and Kevin Keegan

 The 1990s saw four England managers follow Robson, each in the role for a relatively brief period.
 Graham Taylor was Robson's immediate successor.
 England failed to win any matches at Euro 1992, drawing with tournament winners Denmark and later with France, before being eliminated by host nation Sweden.
 The team then failed to qualify for the 1994 World Cup after losing a controversial game against the Netherlands in Rotterdam, which resulted in Taylor's resignation.
 Taylor faced much newspaper criticism during his tenure for his tactics and team selections.

 Between 1994 and 1996, Terry Venables took charge of the team.
 Hosting Euro 1996, they equalled their best performance at a European Championship, reaching the semi-finals as they did in 1968, before exiting via another penalty shoot-out loss to Germany.
 England striker Alan Shearer was the tournament's top scorer with five goals.
 At Euro 96, the song "Three Lions" by Baddiel, Skinner and the Lightning Seeds became the definitive anthem for fans on the terraces, and popularised the chant "it's coming home".
 Venables announced before the tournament that he would resign at the end of it, following investigations into his personal financial activities and ahead of upcoming court cases.
 Due to the controversy around him, the FA stressed that he was the coach, not the manager, of the team.

-Venables' successor, Glenn Hoddle, took the team to the 1998 World Cup in which England were eliminated in the second round, again by Argentina and again on penalties (after a 2–2 draw).
+Under Venables's successor, Glenn Hoddle, England won the 1997 Tournoi de France, which remains their only tournament win since the 1966 World Cup.
+He then took the team to the 1998 World Cup in which England were eliminated in the second round, again by Argentina and again on penalties (after a 2–2 draw).
 In February 1999, Hoddle was sacked by the FA due to controversial comments he had made about disabled people to a newspaper.
 Howard Wilkinson took over as caretaker manager for two matches.
 Kevin Keegan was then appointed as the new permanent manager and took England to Euro 2000, but the team exited in the group stage and he unexpectedly resigned shortly afterwards.